soft9000/COBOL/TheCommons/BANNER/README.md

 Justified the use of a multi-dimensional array ('table') in Modern COBOL.

 ## zPlaylist & Training
-These and many other 'self-teaching' examples will be part of the [YouTube Playlist](https://www.youtube.com/playlist?list=PLItP5KoawLqnjcEVGIhF6FEj8NIBTNjZ3).
 These and many other 'help-me-learn' examples will be part of the [Udemy Training](https://www.udemy.com/course/simply-cobol/?referralCode=EA98738662CCF9535E2B) - FREE until we exceed Udemy's official two (2) hour limit.

 So sign up for the 'Udemy whilst [Modern COBOL: Professional Programmer's Fast-Track](https://www.udemy.com/course/simply-cobol/?referralCode=EA98738662CCF9535E2B) is still a work in progress (or until I land [my next opportunity](https://www.linkedin.com/in/nagyspace/) - whichever comes first ;)?